Serving all people by providing personalized health and wellness through exemplary care, education and research.

 A neurological exam is likely.
 This is a series of simple questions and tests that evaluate the nervous system.
 Reflexes, response to pain, and mental state are assessed.

 The healthcare provider shines a bright light into the eyes to check how the pupils respond.
 This can reveal more about any head injuries.

-A computed tomography (CT) scan may be done.
+A CT scan may be done.
 A CT scan does not always need to be done, especially if symptoms are minor or have resolved.
 This test combines X-rays and computer scans to create detailed images of the brain.

 Minor head trauma may need little treatment beyond pain control.
 The healthcare provider may suggest using cold packs to reduce swelling and pain.

 Becomes very drowsy or confused